 Maximum attempts for full cost of instruction in each course

-Students are permitted to enroll in the same college preparatory course or college credit course a maximum of three times.
-Students will be assessed 100 percent of the full cost of instruction (out-of-state tuition) on the third attempt unless the College grants a one-time exception to the student due to serious extenuating circumstances or financial hardship.
+Students are permitted to enroll in the same college preparatory course or college credit course a maximum of three times (a withdraw also counts as an attempt).
+Students will be assessed 100 percent of the full cost of instruction (out-of-state tuition) on the third attempt unless the College grants a one-time exception to the student due to: Serious extenuating circumstances or Financial hardship.
 Students are not permitted to withdraw on their third or fourth attempt and will receive a letter grade other than "W." If the student did not successfully complete their 3rd attempt due to a serious extenuating circumstance, they may file an appeal to retake the course a fourth time however students must be assessed the full cost of instruction (out-of-state tuition) on the fourth attempt.
 There are no appeals to reduce the full cost assessment on the fourth attempt.
 All grades from the third and subsequent attempts will be calculated in the student’s grade point average.
 A fifth attempt is not allowed under any circumstances.